Jay Shambhu: Production

 The script of Jay Shambhu was written by Ramesh Bogati, while dialogue was written by Veeru Thakur.
 The cinematography is by Hari Ghale Lama.
 Shishir Khati choreographed the dance numbers.
 Shree Shreshta directed the action and stunts in the film.
 Arjun Kece and Gopal Shah are the executive producers of the film and Aarav Khatri and Arjun Kee are the production designers.
 The soundtrack was composed by Rajnish Mishra, Om Jha, and Sudam Thapa while background music was scored by Om Sunar.
+Om Sunar Is a Popular Nepali Playback Singer & Musician.
 Deepak and Manoj designed costumes for the entire cast.
 Publicity was designed by A Shree.
 Post-production was done by Motion Studio, and dubbing done in Eye Focus Studio.

 Music

 The soundtrack of this film is composed by Rajnish Mishra, Om Jha, and Sudam Thapa with lyrics penned by Uma Lal Yadav.
 It is produced under the "Worldwide Records Bhojpuri" Music company, who also bought his digital satellite rights.